hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 When running a SELECT query DynamicSQL can retrieve the result set rows in different ways suitable for different cases, such as:

 - Single-column result sets
-- Using tuples -- for two to six columns
+- Using tuples &mdash; for two to six columns
-- Returning a generic `Row` solution -- a Map-like solution
+- Returning a generic `Row` solution &mdash; a Map-like solution
 - Using fully customized logic to read the rows, by writing a row reader class

 See the examples in this section for each case.